One to One

 Every one to one session is personalised to the client’s needs and wishes; regular classes, a programme to work on at home or a combination of both.
 Some people have sessions three times a week, others come once a month to fine tune their programme and make it more challenging as they are able.
 Every session is different and tailored to individual’s needs.
 In the private environment of a one-to-one session a client can also discuss more sensitive issues which they would not want to raise in a class setting.

-What about those with longstanding chronic conditions?
+What about longstanding chronic conditions?
 Sometimes the level of a class can be too demanding and people find they need a level that is easier than beginner.
 In the one to one setting we can look very closely at the positions that are causing discomfort, and start to find positions of ease.
 These positions are then used to very gradually build up the challenge of the exercises within their abilities.
 It is a slow process and demands patience from the client while they make steady improvements, usually over months.
 We focus more on activity than pain as often people find they improve in everyday activities before pain starts to decrease.
 The strong foundation that Pilates builds means that the person can function better with everyday activities.

 We can be versatile in our approach to a one to one session, so if you’ve got something in mind, why not give us a call and talk through your ideas?!